qemu/qemu/docs/devel/migration.rst

 - tcp migration: do the migration using tcp sockets
 - unix migration: do the migration using unix sockets
 - exec migration: do the migration using the stdin/stdout through a process.
-- fd migration: do the migration using an file descriptor that is passed to QEMU.
+- fd migration: do the migration using a file descriptor that is passed to QEMU.
 QEMU doesn't care how this file descriptor is opened.

 In addition, support is included for migration using RDMA, which